YukiDayDreamer/react-shopping-mall/README.md

+# React Shopping Mall

-Extract key features from [React-Shopping-Cart](https://github.com/jeffersonRibeiro/react-shopping-cart) by Jefferson Ribeiro.
+A project which extracts key features from [React-Shopping-Cart](https://github.com/jeffersonRibeiro/react-shopping-cart) by Jefferson Ribeiro.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).